Click here to view Frankfurt’s Startup Map

 - Die Zentrale, Frankfurt: located in the northeast of Frankfurt.
 It provides a specific working area for “Nomads”, but you’ll see that the “Residents” in this friendly place are very open-minded and talkative as well.
 Thanks to the nice hosts this location is a regular location for user groups and other events.

 - Meet’nWork, Frankfurt: straight next to the train station.
 More business oriented, this place provides you with everything you need for a productive workday, including several meeting rooms you can let.

 - heimathafen Wiesbaden: you could not speak of a startup community in Wiesbaden, without talking about the heimathafen that cultivate the local scene with its coworking opportunity, as well as many events each week.

 - M1-Coworking, Mainz: centrally located next to the train station.
 Newly build, this is architecturally interesting as it is for your coworking.
 From this place, you’ll find it easy to connect to the tightly knit Mainzer startup community.

 - CoWo21, Darmstadt: not far from the train station you might get one of the six flex desks for coworkers.

 - Coworking Königstein: If you’re in the “Taunus” the next coworking place might be this nice place with its friendly host Jean-Paul.

 There are other places like founder hubs that are as good to connect with the local community but don’t officially provide short term coworking options.

-The Frankfurt startup ecosystem provides many opportunities to entrepreneurs owing to its growth in fintech, abundance of educational centres and location.
-However, it needs to develop a more robust culture of funding, networking and startup talent to grow further.
+The Frankfurt startup ecosystem provides many opportunities to entrepreneurs owing to its growth in fintech, the abundance of educational centers and location.
+However, it needs to develop a more robust culture of funding, networking, and startup talent to grow further.